cflurin/homebridge-punt/README.md

 * Switch
 * ContactSensor
 * TemperatureSensor
-* WindowCovering (please see the comment in accessory.js)
+* WindowCovering (please see the comment in accessory.js for the fhem configuration)
-* Lightbulb (please see the comment in accessory.js)
+* Lightbulb (please see the comment in accessory.js for the fhem configuration)